eliottbrion/eliottbrion.github.io/_posts/2018-06-13-understanding-the-GAN-value-function.md

 $$D = \arg \max_D \prod_{i:y^{(i)}=1} P(y=1 | x^{(i)}; D) \prod_{i:y^{(i)}=0} P(y=0 | x^{(i)};D)$$

 By definition, any function $x \mapsto D(x)$ outputs the probability of $x$ being a "true" image.
-Since an image is considered being either true or fake (there is no alternative), the probability $x$ being a "fake" image is $1-D(x)$.
+Since an image is considered being either true or fake (there is no alternative), the probability of $x$ being a "fake" image is $1-D(x)$.
 As a consequence,

 $$D = \arg \max_D \prod_{i:y^{(i)}=1} D(x^{(i)}) \prod_{i:y^{(i)}=0} 1- D(x^{(i)})$$